Viveks-Practice/Talk/README.md

 ## Examples

-Here are some examples below, to illustrate what is possible with ChatGPT Mobile:
+These are some examples that illustrate what is possible with ChatGPT Mobile:

 ![Example2](https://github.com/Viveks-Practice/Talk/blob/main/images/image-iphone2.png)
 ![Example3](https://github.com/Viveks-Practice/Talk/blob/main/images/image-iphone3.png)